orf/xcat/docs/commands.md

 - A value for this parameter, and optionally others if required (`parameters`)
 - A string or a status code that is present in the response if the condition is True (`--true-string` and `--true-code`)

-For example, to attack the [example vulnerable application](https://github.com/orf/xcat_app) you would use:
+To attack the [example vulnerable application](https://github.com/orf/xcat_app) you would use:

 `xcat run http://localhost:4567/ query query=Rogue --true-string=Lawyer`